auth0/lock/README.md

 After installing the `auth0-lock` module, you'll need bundle it up along with all of its dependencies.
 We have examples for [browserify](examples/bundling/browserify/) and [webpack](examples/bundling/webpack/).

+> It is expected that you use the development mode when working on your app, and the production mode when deploying your app to the users.
+> You can find instructions for building your app for production with different module bundlers [here](https://reactjs.org/docs/optimizing-performance.html#use-the-production-build).

 If you are targeting mobile audiences, it's recommended that you add:

 ```html